alekspopovic/Gatsby-website-and-blog/content/blog/Building-a-Task-Management-App-in-React/index.md

 }
 ```

 Local storage supports only storing string values, but our tasks are stored as an array of objects.
-To get arround this restriction we need to use JSON.stringify to transform our data into a string.
+To get around this restriction we need to use JSON.stringify to transform our data into a string.
 After that we call the setItem function which will store our tasks.

 ```js
 function loadTasksFromLocalStorage() {